ManuelePasini/slides-markdown/slides/ioanninaSlides.md

 - **Area of Interest:**

-    - Big Data and Data Platforms
+    - Traditional DBMS, Big Data and Data Platforms

         - Data architectures and methodologies for Digital Twins